Orbitopal Fixing: Computational Experiments

+We did not implement orbital branching, since this method when using global symmetry only is very similar to isomorphism pruning in our context as pointed out in Section~\ref{sec:Margot}.
+It should, however, be noted that, in contrast to orbitopal fixing, both isomorphism pruning as well as orbital branching could exploit symmetries of the instance graphs, too.
+However, no nontrivial graph automorphisms in our test instances were found by {\ttfamily nauty}, see~\cite{McK81}.

 In a second experiment, we investigated the symmetry breaking capabilities built into CPLEX.
 We suspect that it breaks symmetry within the tree, but no detailed information was available.
-We ran CPLEX 11.00 on the IP formulation stated in Sect.~\ref{sec:introduction}.
+We first ran CPLEX 12.1 on the IP formulation stated in Sect.~\ref{sec:introduction}.
 In one variant, we fixed variables~$x_{ij}$ with~$j > i$ to zero, but turned symmetry breaking off.
 In a second variant, we turned symmetry breaking on and did not fix variables to zero (otherwise CPLEX seems not to recognize the symmetry).
-The symmetry breaking variant turned out to be effective: it was always faster than the other version.
-The variant with no symmetry breaking and no fixing of variables performed extremely badly.
-The results obtained by the OF-variant above are clearly superior to the best CPLEX results (CPLEX could not solve 21 instances within the time limit, while OF could not solve 1).
-This result can be explained, at least partially, by the separation of clique and other problem specific inequalities.
+The level was set to most aggressive (5), although the default setting yields the same results.
+The symmetry breaking variant turned out to be effective: it was always faster than the basic version without symmetry breaking.
+The black box use of CPLEX was always inferior to our code.
+However, of course this is partially due to our use of specialized cutting planes.